-- a) provides a basic method for analyzing and ranking the identified hazards, including identification of geographic areas and populations at risk to specific hazards - b) establishes priorities for planning for those hazards receiving a high ranking of significance c) was conducted in accordance with guidance from the Ulster County Emergency Management Office, and the New York State Emergency Management Office d) after completion, it is to be submitted to the Ulster County Emergency Management Office.

-e) The rating and ranking results of the hazard analysis are found in Attachment # 1.
+- a) provides a basic method for analyzing and ranking the identified hazards, including identification of geographic areas and populations at risk to specific hazards - b) establishes priorities for planning for those hazards receiving a high ranking of significance - c) was conducted in accordance with guidance from the Ulster County Department of Emergency Services, and the New York State Emergency Management Office - d) after completion, it is to be submitted to the Ulster County Department of Emergency Services. - e) The rating and ranking results of the hazard analysis are found in Attachment # 1.

-3. The complete Hazard Analysis results, including computerized maps identifying the location of hazard areas, are located in the Town of Marlborough Planning and Zoning Office, and the Ulster County Emergency Management Office.
+3. The complete Hazard Analysis results, including computerized maps identifying the location of hazard areas, are located in the Town of Marlborough Planning and Zoning Office, and the Ulster County Department of Emergency Services.